schmouk/CppRandLib/README.md

 ---
 `OutputT `**`getrandbits`**` (const unsigned int k)`

 Returns an unsigned integer with k random bits.
 Notice: `OutputT` is a template argment of templated class `BaseRandom`.
-It specifies the type of integer that any inheriting PRNG returns on method `next()` calls.
+It specifies the type of integer that any inheriting PRNG returns on class of method `next()`.

 ---